Inspiring Old Lady Fulfills Dying Wish of Grabbing Country Singer’s Butt

 The elderly woman, her son, and her daughter-in-law met the singer during a meet-and-greet before the concert, which is where the butt-grabbing went down.
 Stanaway also gave Bryan a bag of his favorite Lay’s potato chips and a can of Topsy’s popcorn as a birthday present (he recently turned 41).

-Stanaway told KSHB that she likes “all” of Bryan’s songs and “the way he keeps up with his music,” but most importantly, she thinks he’s super hot (she replied “Oh heavens, yes!” when asked if the singer was handsome).
+Stanaway told KSHB that she likes “all” of Bryan’s songs and “the way he keeps up with his music,” but most importantly, she thinks he’s super hot (she replied, “Oh heavens, yes!” when asked if the singer was handsome).
 The Horny Time comes for us all.

 Comments